ministryofjustice/tech-docs-github-pages-publisher/README.md

 This image is used by the [MoJ Template Documentation Site](https://github.com/ministryofjustice/template-documentation-site) repository for MOJ technical documentation that gets published to GitHub Pages.

+## Breaking Change in v3

+The inputs to the htmlproofer tool have changed so that the URL checks are stricter than before.
+It will not check URLs that start with https://github.com/ministryofjustice ie MoJ GH Org URLs as the tool will return a failure when testing URLs to internal and private repositories.
+The tool will also fail a URL test when the changes exist in a branch which have not been published to gh-pages yet.
+MoJ GH Org URLs will have to be manually checked.

 ## Breaking Change in v2

 If you have a branch called gh-pages already rename it to gh-pages-old.
 In repository settings, go to Pages, copy the 'Custom domain' value, for 'Build and deployment' 'Source' change to the option 'GitHubs Actions'.
 Apply the yml code below to your CI Actions.
 If all is working you can remove the gh-pages-old branch.
 You may need to manually run the below workflow once it is merged into main.